Steven's Travel History

 World Finals Site Year Rank # of Teams

-The visualization below shows the results of NUS best teams in the last 11 years (2012-2022) in ICPC Asia Regional Contests and in the ICPC World Finals of the following year.
+The visualization below shows the results of NUS best teams between 2006-2024 in ICPC Asia Regional Contests and in the ICPC World Finals of the following year (the postponed WF22+23 finally happened in Luxor (April 2024).
+WF24 has not happened yet.

-To help myself in monitoring the current team members of NUS ICPC teams.
-I put a table that show their past performances in IOI (NOI) or IMO, ICPC, and/or my CS3233 course (if taken), INC 2021 performance (if any), VNC 2022 performance, and combined with their recent CodeForces and Kattis online judges performance below.
+To help myself monitor the current team members of NUS ICPC teams, I have created a table that shows their past performances in IOI (NOI) or IMO, ICPC, and/or my CS3233 course (if taken), ICPC Jak 23 performance (if compete), and their recent CodeForces and Kattis online judges performances.

 SH7 rating is currently defined as: